 For certain coverages, your coverage limits must be identical for each vehicle on your policy.

-Uninsured motorist and underinsured motorist coverages are automatically added to car insurance policies in Pennsylvania, but you're not legally required to carry these coverages.
+Uninsured motorist and underinsured motorist coverages are automatically added to car insurance policies in Pennsylvania, buy you're not legally required to carry these coverages.
 You can decline them in writing when you purchase your policy.
 UM and UIM are distinct coverages and you can reject one or both options.

 Yes.
 While these coverages aren’t required, they can help expand your protection against a range of potentially expensive situations on the road.